- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - How have you gotten around the issue of storing a client's logon details?
 I can imagine this is a security issue and not sure if there is an innovative way to handle it.

-- JFX API does not store any client's logon details.
+- NJ4X API does not keep any client's logon details.
 You just need to provide them at runtime to

-connect()method, afterwards Terminal Server starts MT4 terminal.exe, which takes care about authentication.
+Connect()method, afterwards NJ4X Terminal Server starts MT4 terminal.exe, which takes care about authentication.

 - I was confused in thinking that jfx instantiated the TradeIt class defined in the parameters of the jfx EA.
 What parameter is used for that?